Eastern towhee: Preferred habitat

 Effects of spatial area: Eastern towhees appear to prefer edge habitats in many areas.
 For instance, the mean abundance of eastern towhees in a baldcypress (Taxodium distichum) in northern Florida was 18, while eastern towhees did not occur in either the baldcypress forest or the clearcut.
 At the interface of the baldcypress stand and a 13-year-old planted slash pine stand, mean abundance of eastern towhees was 22 breeding birds, while in the planted slash pine stand the average abundance was 15 breeding birds.
 Density of eastern towhees was found to decline with distance from the edge of a power line right-of-way and an oak-hickory forest in eastern Tennessee.
 At the edge, eastern towhees occurred at a density of just over 10 pairs/40 ha, while 197 ft from the edge eastern towhee density had dropped to 1 pair/40 ha.
 In addition, in experimentally clearcut Pennsylvanian forests composed of white oak, northern red oak (Q. rubra), chestnut oak (Q. prinus), scarlet oak (Q. coccinea), red maple, quaking aspen, bigtooth aspen, and pitch pine, male towhees were detected significantly (p<0.05) more often than expected in the areas where the spatial arrangement of clearcuts was most patchy.

 Several studies have addressed the effect of the size of habitat patches on eastern towhees.
 In mixed-oak forest in New Jersey, eastern towhee frequency generally increased with patch size, although eastern towhees were detected in all plot sizes (0.5–59 acre) except 0.02–acre (0.01 ha) plots.
 On a site in South Carolina, eastern towhee frequency of occurrence increased as clearcut size increased from <2.5 acre to clearcut sizes from 21 to about 32 acres (8.5–12.8 ha).
 On another site eastern towhee frequency declined as clearcut size increased from 19 to 48 to 62 acre.
-Eastern towhees only bred in riparian vegetation patches in Iowa that were at least 650 ft wide.
+Eastern towhees bred in only those riparian vegetation patches in Iowa that were at least 650 ft wide.
 In southern and eastern Pennsylvania eastern towhee nest success was not significantly (p≥0.10) different on sites with gradual edges and those with more distinct edges between "wildlife habitat openings" and oak-hickory forest.